 - Many of the crimes now on the books are obsolete, unnecessary, redundant, or unconstitutional, and the definitions are riddled with inconsistencies.

 - The definitions of many crimes are incomplete, and the mens rea or mental state requirement is among the most commonly missing elements.
 Incomplete definitions cause uncertainty and raise the cost of adjudication.
 Moreover, when the mens rea requirement is missing, it exposes citizens who never knowingly or intentionally broke the law to the risk of unjust prosecution and conviction.

-- To solve the problem of overcriminalization today, and ensure that it doesn’t recur in the future, the General Assembly should create an independent recodification commission.
-The commission should:
+- To solve the problem of overcriminalization today, the General Assembly should:

 - Eliminate all crimes that are obsolete, unnecessary, redundant, or unconstitutional; resolve all inconsistencies; and, where appropriate, downgrade minor regulatory offenses from crimes to infractions.